JoshuaPruitt/Challenge-09/CHALLENGEREADME.md

 * Repository contains multiple descriptive commit messages.

-* Repository contains a high-quality readme with description and a link to a walkthrough video.
+* Repository contains quality README file with description, screenshot, and link to deployed application.

+### Bonus: +10 Points

+Fulfilling the following can add up to 10 points to your grade.
+Note that the highest grade you can achieve is still 100:

+* Application allows users to delete cities.

 ## Review

-You are required to submit the following for review:
+You are required to submit BOTH of the following for review:

-* A walkthrough video that demonstrates the functionality of the application.
+* The URL of the functional, deployed application.

-* The URL of the GitHub repository, with a unique name and a README describing the project.
+* The URL of the GitHub repository.
+Give the repository a unique name and include a README file describing the project.

 ---
-&copy; 2024 edX Boot Camps LLC.
+© 2024 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.